Mid-Century Modern

 The top of the nightstand should sit roughly level with the top of the mattress, give or take a few inches.
 Too low and reaching for things becomes awkward.
 Too high and it starts to dominate the bed visually.
 Most standard nightstands fall between 24 and 30 inches in height, which works well with the majority of bed and mattress combinations.

 In modern bedroom design, the two most popular nightstand approaches are the floating wall-mounted shelf and the simple freestanding cabinet.
-Wall-mounted options clear the floor entirely, which makes the room easier to clean and contributes to that airy, uncluttered feel.
-They work especially well in smaller bedrooms or in rooms where the floor is a beautiful material you want to show off.
-Freestanding nightstands with a drawer or two offer more storage and tend to feel a little warmer and more substantial.
+A floating wall-mounted nightstand clears the floor entirely, which makes the room easier to clean and contributes to that airy, uncluttered feel.
+It works especially well in smaller bedrooms or in rooms where the floor is a beautiful material you want to show off.
+A freestanding nightstand with a drawer or two offers more storage and tends to feel a little warmer and more substantial.
+Either one is small enough to buy in a pair without a long wait.

 If you want your bedroom to feel cohesive, try to keep the nightstand material within the same family as the bed frame.
 It does not have to match exactly, but a walnut bed frame paired with pale oak nightstands can feel slightly disjointed in a way that an all-oak or all-walnut approach would not.